ras9841/ContactLensProject/README.md

 ContactLensProject
 ==================

-MATLAB and C Code Repository
+- "MATLAB" folder holds all of the MATLAB files present at the begining of the project (12/12/14)
+- "C Code" folder holds all C Code developed during this project.